|

 HASTINGS, EAST SUSSEX

-first impression was confirmed—Sam's Wolseley had been returned!
+and her first impression was confirmed—Sam's Wolseley had been

-slow circle around the saloon, and gave the roof an affectionate
+walked a slow circle around the saloon, and gave the roof an

-lay her hands on you," she muttered.
-"I'll do my very best not to let anything like that
+on you," she muttered.
+"I'll do my very best not to let anything like

-smiled back, and tossed her a set of keys.
-They were the
+He smiled back, and tossed her a set of keys.
+They were

-Wolseley's, of course.
-"Try not to lose it again," he said.
+the Wolseley's, of course.
+"Try not to lose it again," he

 Sam laughed as she removed and hung up her coat.
 "I've